Kelly Ripa: Early life

-Kelly Maria Ripa was born in Stratford, New Jersey to Esther, a homemaker, and Joseph Ripa, a labor union president and bus driver who attended Rutgers University.
+Kelly Maria Ripa was born in Stratford, New Jersey to Esther, a homemaker, and Joseph Ripa, a labor union president (Amalgamated Transit Union Local 880) and bus driver who attended Rutgers University.
+Her father, active in Democratic politics, served as the county clerk for Camden County from 2009 to 2024.

 Ripa grew up Catholic.
-Her father, a Democrat, has been the county clerk for Camden County since June 2009.
+She has three-quarters Italian and one quarter Irish ancestry.

 Ripa graduated from Eastern Regional High School in Voorhees Township, New Jersey.
 During high school she was a cheerleader and was encouraged by her drama teacher to pursue acting.
 "I owe so much of my career to Jim Boeckle," she said.
 "He thought I was a natural performer and so he gave me the lead in the next show."
 She starred in local theater productions and was discovered while performing in The Ugly Duckling during her senior year.
 She attended Camden County College in Blackwood, New Jersey studying psychology, but dropped out and moved to New York City to pursue an acting career.